seifer8ff/sim-world/README.md

   npx concurrently npm:watch npm:serve
   ```

+## How to run with LLM

+Start up Jan.ai

+- use model mistral:7b

+- start local api server

+- start up game

+- enable the LLM option

+- select an entity and open up the console to see the LLM output

 ## Development Guide

 This project uses rot.js as the game framework, and pixijs for rendering and handling sprites.